MHKiT WPTO Hindcast Example

 1. Download WPTO Hindcast data from a single location

 In this example we will request 3-hour significant wave height for 1995 at the point (44.624076,-124.280097, near the PacWave site).
-We will speficy each of these as a variable and pass them to the wave IO hindacast function request_wpto_dataset.
+We will specify each of these as a variable and pass them to the wave IO hindcast function request_wpto_dataset.
 The data type will be a high-spatial-resolution dataset, year(s) will be 1995, latitude/longitude pairs will be for a point near PacWave, and the parameter will be significant wave height.

 data_type = '3-hour'; % setting the data type to the 3-hour dataset